aaag97/ada-2019-project-databusters/README.md

 #### What customers say about a restaurant is also the same for an inspection result?
 >By using Yelp dataset, we will investigate if there exists a correlation between the reviews (in terms of sentiment analysis) and inspection results.

-## APIs

-#### Yelp Fusion
-Yelp is a business directory service and crowd-sourced review forum.
-Alongside our main dataset, we will be using the Yelp Fusion API, [5](https://www.yelp.com/developers/documentation/v3).
-This is a collection of endpoints developers can reach to get information on establishment.
-It has been made available to use for personal, educational, and academic purposes.
-To support our research questions, we will be using:

-- **Business Match Endpoint**: Lets us match business data from other sources against businesses on Yelp, based on provided business information.
-- **Business Details**: Given the id of any establishment obtained from the Business Match Endpoint, this returns details like price range, rating, and cuisine.

 ## Datasets

 #### Chicago Food Inspections Dataset